 The string <ver> specifies the current version if the information is otherwise versionindependent.
-The following notational conventions are used in this manual:

-Syntax definitions UPPERCASE SQL keywords underscored Default values bold Used for emphasis in running text italics Variables in syntax definitions and running text Program text in syntax definitions and examples Fixed-space font Definition character ::= The specification to the right of ::= defines the syntax of the element on the left. [] May be omitted.
-The brackets are metacharacters and must not be entered in an SQL statement.
-Alternative specifications in syntax definitions.
-Each line (multiple line) contains one alternative.
-The braces are metacharacters and must not be entered in an SQL statement.
-Encloses clauses in syntax definitions that can be { } (single line) repeated.
-The braces are metacharacters and must not be entered in an SQL statement.
-In syntax definitions, a comma followed by three dots ,... means that you can repeat the preceding specification any number of times, separating each specification with a comma.
+Syntax definitions UPPERCASE SQL keywords underscored Default values bold Used for emphasis in running text italics Variables in syntax definitions and running text Fixed-space font Program text in syntax definitions and examples ::= Definition character The specification to the right of ::= defines the syntax of the element on the left. [] May be omitted.
+The brackets are metacharacters and must not be entered in an SQL statement. { } Alternative specifications in syntax definitions (on a single line).
+The braces are metacharacters and must not be entered in an SQL statement. { } Alternative specifications in syntax definitions (over several lines).
+Each line contains one alternative.
+The braces are metacharacters and must not be entered in an SQL statement. , In syntax definitions, a comma followed by three dots means that you can repeat the preceding specification any number of times, separating each specification with a comma.
 If you do not repeat a specification, you must omit the comma.
-In syntax definitions, an ellipsis means that you can repeat ... the preceding specification any number of times.
-In examples, the ellipsis means that the rest of the statement is of no significance to the example.
-The ellipsis is a metacharacter and must not be entered in an SQL statement.
-Indicates notes that are of particular importance.
-Indicates warnings.